macccorehenni/OCStories/Celesteia/Celesteia.md

 "I have no ability to do stuff on Earth— Terra would kill me if she found out."

 "Terra being your sister who watches over Earth.
-Us denizens of
+Us denizens of Earth know her well."

+Leader nods.
+"I don't know what she would do, since Light and I kinda keep her in check.
+Light, anyways."

+"So, why?
+Why do you not follow him?"
+Celesteia walks towards the window, observing all the poor souls who ended up on the dark side of the moon, and felt a